citp/privacy-policy-historical/s/sw/swe/sweatco.in.md

 ·        **Strategic partners**.
 We may make available functionality allowing the Sweatcoin App to interact with third party applications that you use, which may include functionality allowing you to share and sync your personal data with such third party applications.
 Such sharing and syncing will always be initiated by you.
 Where you initiate such a process, we will share your personal data with the third party operating the relevant application.

 ·        **Sweatcoin Marketplace participants:**   We may provide users participating in the Sweatcoin Marketplace with aggregated statistics and reports based upon details of the use of the Sweatcoin Marketplace by you and other users.
+In addition, we or the vendor whose goods you have expressed an interest to purchase might follow-up with you for your feedback on transaction and satisfaction with your desired purchase.

 ·        **Lawful requests**.
 We may disclose your personal data if we are under a duty to disclose or share such data in order to comply with any legal or regulatory obligation or request.